Communicating in a crisis – not as easy as it looks

 The people you work with will not only care about your crisis, they will be on the front line of your external communications.
 If you inform them late, or not at all, you will create an army of negative propagandists ready to spread bad news about their employer.
 Make sure they know what’s happened, what you’re doing about it, and what they should say if anyone outside the organisation asks them a question.
 A written statement, along with a Question and Answer document, is a good starting point.

 - Fix the problem

 It’s more important to focus your attention on the problem itself rather than trying to give the media a good impression of your organisation.
+If something has gone wrong with a project, what are you going to do about it?
 If it’s a product problem, are you going to do a recall?
 If there are job losses, are you handling them fairly and according to best practice?
-If something has gone wrong with a project, what are you going to do about it?

-- Play it straight and keep your cool
+- Play it straight and don’t overshare

 Xanthe is a co-founder and director of Fourth Day PR